VeitWild/VeitWild.github.io/_pages/about.md

 During my PhD my research focused on generalised Bayesian methods in function spaces.
 In particular I used tools from infinite-dimensional Analysis to improve the theoretical understanding and develop new machine learning algorithms with better uncertainity quantification.

-If you take an interest in these subjects, feel free to reach out to me at veit.wild at stats.ox.ac.uk!
+If you take an interest in these subjects, feel free to reach out to me at veit.wild at gmail.com!